What's the Treatment for Dislocated Shoulder or Separated Shoulder?

 For a severely dislocated shoulder, surgery is sometimes needed to correctly position the bones.
 If you keep dislocating your shoulder, surgery to tighten the tendons surrounding the joint may help.

 How quickly you recover depends on how serious your shoulder injury is.
-Separated shoulders may resolve after six weeks.
-Dislocated shoulders may take longer -- more like three to 12 weeks.
-But these are just rough estimates.
+Separated shoulders may heal over a period of 6 weeks.
+Dislocated shoulders may take longer -- more like 3 to 12 weeks.
+But these lengths of time are just approximations.
 Everyone heals at a different rate.